Tecbot3158/le-tba-hacking/README.md

 data to that event/match, including score specifics, teams, winner team, etc.

+# working releases
+- `src/cjson/`
+  - run `make all` to compile and run code, it will use the cJSON library (just a single header and a C source file, already included in the folder).
+It will use the library to remove any events that do not correspond to the desired country.
+  Ideally, there will be a more standarized way of specifying which country and year ranges.
+Currently, it works on a single json static file and will output the information to the `stdout` stream.
+  - Ideally, this will turn into a query language which in turn serves as an API to work with some scouting and data analysis stuff.

 ## projects:
 - generating an interactive console to write on...
   - made in the glorious C programming language, using...
+  - honestly, this `json-c` library didn't seem to work that well, I think [`cJSON`](https://github.com/DaveGamble/cJSON) seems to work better.
+Note: I've only tried these two so take my opinion like a grain of salt.
     - [json-c](https://github.com/json-c/json-c)